sarweshkumar47/Android-based-SMS-Server/README.md

 # Android-based-SMS-Server

-Application parses the PDU SMS (Pure hex bytes) which is sent by a embedded hardware to cloud
+Android Application parses the PDU SMS (Pure hex bytes) which is sent by an embedded hardware to the cloud